 If you find your GPA is lower than the requirement listed at the top of this page, do not despair!
 Get in touch to let us know your situation.
 In many cases, there are additional application materials that you can submit to make your case for acceptance.

-– During 3-week sessions (I-II-III-IV), only 3-credit courses will be offered: Each course will be held from Monday to Thursday and will have a mandatory 1-day field learning component (for dates please see course notes in the online class schedule).
+- During 3-week sessions (I-II-III-IV), 3-credit and 6-credit courses will be offered.
+Each course will be held from Monday to Thursday and most will have a mandatory 1-day field learning component (for dates please see course notes in the online class schedule).
+You can elect to take a total of 3 credits or 6 credits, but please keep in mind that completing 6 credits over three weeks will entail a large amount of class time each day.

-– During 6-weeks sessions (A-B), only 6-credit courses* will be offered: Each course will be held on Tuesdays, Wednesdays, and Thursdays and will have an Experiential Learning component OR a Field Learning component (for dates please see course notes in the online class schedule).
+- During 6-weeks sessions (A-B), 3-credit or 6-credit courses* will be offered: Each course will be held on Tuesdays, Wednesdays, and Thursdays and will have an Experiential Learning component OR a Field Learning component (for dates please see course notes in the online class schedule).

 *In the 6-week sessions (A-B), two courses are offered for three or six credits: